chrisandoryan/Plainmaker/README.md

     "body": "some_body"
 }

-# Burpsuite's HTTP headers and body will not be replaced or modified at all.
+# Burpsuite's original HTTP headers and body WILL NOT BE replaced or modified at all.
 {
     "headers": False,
     "body": False